-Opaque, irregularly circular, glass bangle with traces of blue paint.
-Raised, painted yellow ridge around the centre of the outer surface.
+Semi-opaque, irregularly circular, complete green glass bangle with traces of gold paint.
 Irregular surface wearing.
 Attributed as bangle, alternatively may be anklet.

 CH classification ARCHAEOLOGY Lebanese jewellery